PipelineDeals Help Center

 With company ownership, you can have one point of contact who handles all business with a company who is separate from users who are working on deals with the company.
-This is an alternative to the model where companies in PipelineDeals are “worked on by” users who own deals or people at the company and who only have access to those people or deals.
-If you assign a company owner, the owner will have access to all the data associated with the company, even if that user has restricted visibility to other data across the account.
-Other users who own deals at that company will still only see the deals they are working on.
+If you assign a company owner, the owner will have access to ALL data associated with the company, even if that user has restricted visibility to other data across the account.
+Users with restricted visibility who own deals at that company will still only see the deals they are working on.

 If your sales workflow involves multiple stages with different points of contact, you can reassign the company to a new owner for each stage.
 The ownership of the deals associated with the company will not change, so you can maintain an accurate record of which salesperson closed the initial deal, which salesperson handled renewals, and which salesperson later made up-sells and cross-sells.
 This information can be easily reported and managed.

 For use cases with company ownership, check out this blog post about using company ownership.

 Here are a few things to know about how company ownership will affect the visibility of data throughout your account:

 - The owner of a company is granted access to all the data attached to that company, including deals, people, documents, activities and agenda items.
 Ownership overrides standard visibility on an individual company basis without changing a user’s role or visibility to other data in the account.